-Our response to Northern Territory news regarding to Endeavour Group with White Ribbon Australia
+Response to Northern Territory news regarding to Endeavour Group partnership

-Please find below our position in relation to White Ribbon and Endeavour Drinks Group partnership which addresses your questions.
+Please find below our position in relation to White Ribbon and Endeavour Drinks Group partnership which addresses community queries.

 The partnership between White Ribbon Australia and the Endeavour Drinks Group was approved by the Board after a process of extensive stakeholder and research consultation.
 We are conscious that some supporters regard this partnership as controversial.
 We informed all supporters about this partnership.

 Endeavour Drinks Group (EDG) have been supporting the work of White Ribbon since June 2013 to express their commitment to the prevention of violence against women.
 One of the main drivers for the establishment of this relationship was to “go where the problem is”.
 With millions of Australians visiting BWS/Dan Murphy’s each year, the partnership provides an opportunity to reach the community and continue to bring violence against women into the open, to talk about it and help prevent it from happening.